-THE Glasgov get rank and urgently if the ment withdraw the dustcart d over the last still refuse to m whole rang officials.
+THE Glasgow get rank and urgently if they ment withdraw the dustcart dri over the last w still refuse to ma a whole range officials.

-On Monday every variant tried in an effor in.
-At one committee les
+On Monday a every variant of tried in an effort in.
+At one po committee lead Council while tr

-Council while Instead of talks with the means at their disgusting at councillors, th TGWU officials tion and cautio themselves.
-Th
+Council while tr Instead of talks with the means at their disgusting atti councillors, the TGWU officials tion and caution themselves.
+The

-At the mas Vehicle driver was underlined instructed the stop the tro Wednesday th began moving t
+At the mass Vehicle drivers, was underlined instructed the stop the troo Wednesday the began moving th service or supp

-The Corpora the same posi ago, except th are used the m to a large numb The strikers
+The Corpora the same positi ago, except the are used the mo to a large number lin Glasgow tneeds